 Most of the afternoon we've spent in the reflection pool hide.
 Squirrels used to come from time to time, but chaffinches were the most frequent pool visitors.

 On the third day we were met by wet and miserable weather.
-It was still a great fun to be in the hide; we have enjoyed short visits from small birds and red squirrels.

 The Sparrowhawk clearly didn't enjoy the rainy conditions.
 Once he swooped down to hide under branches.